 Attain actionable insights from footfall analytics to find out peak times for specific stores, differentiate regular and seasonal customers, and even drill down to which type of customers come in at what time.
 Deep diving into data is crucial to the customer experience as it provides a greater understanding of average time spent, conversion rates, and if they are actually willing to walk into your store.

-If you are confused on where you can get started, ADA has the capability to integrate data with Xact, our Data Management Platform (DMP) that carries over 280 million consumer data sets across Asia.
+If you are confused about where you can get started, ADA has the capability to integrate data with XACT, our Data Management Platform (DMP) that carries over 280 million consumer data sets across Asia.

-By combining our business iInsights tools and marketing dashboards, you are able to make sense of all that data and understand consumer behaviour to reach out to them through our Acquisitions model, where advertisers only pay for every successful acquisition of customer and ADA bears ALL the media risk.
+By combining our business insights tools and marketing dashboards, you are able to make sense of all that data and understand consumer behaviour to reach out to them through our Acquisitions model, where advertisers only pay for every successful acquisition of customer and ADA bears the media risk.